Adelaide Orsola Appignani: Life

-Adelaide Orsola Appignani (also known as Orsola Aspri) was born in Rome.
-After her widowed mother married the violinist Andrea Aspri, Appignani changed her name to Orsola Aspri.
+Adelaide Orsola Appignani (also known as Orsola Aspri) was born in Rome around 1807.
+Her parents were Serafino and Cecilia Persiani, After her widowed mother married the well-known violinist Andrea Aspri, Appignani changed her name to Orsola Aspri.

-She studied music under Valentino Fioravanti.
+Appignani studied music under Valentino Fioravanti.
 After completing her studies, she was active as a singer and a conductor in Florence and Rome in 1839.
-She was a member of the Roman Academie Filarmonica at Pallazio Lancelotti and was granted an honorary membership in 1842 of the Academie de St. Cecelia.
+She was a member of the Roman Academie Filarmonica at Pallazio Lancelotti, and performed Smeton in Donizetti's Anna Bolena there in 1833.